whscienceteacher/whscienceteacher.github.io/README.md

 ### Measurement Tools ###

+[Codon Chart](/codonchart/) - **Biology** - Quick interactive version of a circular codon chart.
+It helps students learn how to read the static version since it gives visual feedback about which amino acid you are selecting.

 [Spring Scale](/springscale/) - It's just a spring scale.
 You put brass weights on it of masses between 0.05 and 1 kg.
 I made it so my students could have mass and weight data without needing to know about g.

+### Other ###
+[Robots 2021-2022](/robot2122/) - I was helping the school VEX robotics team by judging the skills competition and I found that many of the students had no strategy.
+I threw together this simple 2D version of the game to help them plan a strategy.
+It doesn't do everything (The rings are just to get in the way for example) but It does help understand the rules.

+---

 Check back soon for more.
 [Support ongoing development on patreon](https://www.patreon.com/whscienceteacher). whscienceteacher at outlook. com

 Privacy: Wild Haired Science does not collect any personal identifying information of any kind.
 We do engage in targeted advertising or advertising of any kind.
 We use privacy focused [Plausible Analytics](https://plausible.io/data-policy) which does not collect any personal identifying information.
 Feel free to use the web apps in your classroom without running afoul of most if not all data privacy laws.

 {% include plausible.html %}